home-assistant/home-assistant.io/source/_integrations/luftdaten.markdown

 ---
-title: Luftdaten
+title: Sensor.Community
-description: Instructions on how to setup Luftdaten sensors in Home Assistant.
+description: Instructions on how to add Sensor.Community sensors to Home Assistant.
 ha_category:
   - Health
   - Sensor